RockefellerArchiveCenter/dm-transfer-workflow/index.md

 - **Transfer Instructions**: Instructions for identifying correct method for transferring digital media and steps for imaging different types of digital media
 - **Scanning for Viruses**: Instructions for setting up the virus checking workstation (Ginger) and running the virus checking script to scan for viruses and malware on disk images
 - **Troubleshooting by Digital Media Type**: Description of common imaging error warnings and instructions/solutions for troubleshooting imaging of different types of digital media
+- **Error Reporting**: Template for describing issues encountered during disk imaging that cannot be resolved with the solutions provided on the Troubleshooting page